evanseitz/ManifoldEM_ESPER/README.md

 - `conda config --set channel_priority strict`
 - `conda install alphashape`
 - `conda install -c conda-forge descartes`
-- `pip install qiskit` #installs sympy
+- `pip install qiskit`
 - `pip install latex` #if texlive installed above

-Once these packages are installed within the Anaconda environment, the environment must be initiated each time before running these scripts via the command: `conda activate Manifold`
+Once these packages are installed within the Anaconda environment, the environment must be initiated each time before running these scripts via the command: `conda activate DMSA`

 When you are done using the environment, always exit via: `conda deactivate`